 And Captain Planet himself got in trouble when dirt and toxins were spilled on him.
 More often than not, he just was dispelled and his powers returned to the rings, but in the first episode the Planeteers had to bail him out.

-As the heroines of a Magical Girl show, the five guardians in W.I.T.C.H. find themselves tied up fairly often, mostly by Naughty Tentacles.
+As the heroines of a Magical Girl show, the five guardians in W.I.T.C.H. find themselves tied up fairly often, mostly by tentacles.
 However, the only person in the series to actually be bound and gagged at the same time is Badass Normal Caleb, in the episode "Ghosts of Elyon".
 This is probably to be expected, since by the end of the series, he's the only main character without some kind of magical powers.

 Let's not forget Will's boyfriend Matt, who actually is captured by Nerissa and ends up Brainwashed and Crazy.